 In all the dual-SIM phones we've tested, both SIMs are on standby at all times (known as dual-standby phones), but you can actively use only one SIM at a time.
 This means that either SIM can accept a phone call or text at any time, without you having to actively swap between them or reboot the phone.

 However, if you get a call on one number while a call is active on the other, it won't start ringing in your ear or give you the option to put the first caller on hold - the call will simply not be successful.

 What is the difference between Dual-Standby and Dual-Active?

 Dual-active SIM phones use two modems and allow you to receive calls on both numbers at once.

 If it's you who wants to make a call or send a text, Android has a standard SIM Management menu that lets you specify which SIM should be used for voice calls, video calls, messages and mobile data.
-You can either specify a particular SIM for each of these tasks, or leave the setting at Always ask.
+You can either specify a particular SIM for each of these tasks, or leave the setting as 'Always Ask'.

-By default, when you are using the data connection on one SIM and a phone call comes in to the other it will pause the data connection on the first.
+By default, when you are using the data connection on one SIM and a phone call comes in to the other, it will pause the data connection on the first.